LukasMasuch/best-of-ml-python/.github/ISSUE_TEMPLATE/01_add-project.md

 <!--
 Thanks for suggesting a new project 🙌 ❤️

-Before opening a new issue, please make sure that the project was not already added or suggested to this best-of list.
+Please make sure that the project was not already added or suggested to this best-of list.
 You can ensure this by searching the projects.yaml, the Readme, and the issue list.
 -->

 **Project details:**